 The wrath of Achilles and the death of Hector

-Achilles was persuaded to allow Patroclus, his closest friend, to go out and fight the Trojans wearing Achilles' armour.
+Achilles was persuaded to allow Patroclus, his closest friend, to go out and fight the Trojans wearing Achilles' armor.
 At first Patroclus was brilliantly successful; but eventually he was killed by Hector, aided by the god Apollo.
-After fierce fighting the Greeks managed to recover Patroclus' body but not before Hector had stripped it of Achilles' armour.
+After fierce fighting the Greeks managed to recover Patroclus' body but not before Hector had stripped it of Achilles' armor.

 Roused by the death of his friend, Achilles at last ended his quarrel with Agamemnon and agreed to fight again.
 Hephaestus, god of the smithy, was persuaded to make him new weapons.
 With these he went to fight great Hector and avenge Patroclus.

 Hector could not at first face Achilles, who chased him three times around the walls of Troy.
 Then Achilles threw his spear, but missed; Hector hit his enemy's shield with his own spear, but did not pierce it.
-Then he drew his sword; but Achilles struck him in the throat with the spear the goddess Athene had brought back to him.
+Then he drew his sword; but Achilles struck him in the throat with the spear the goddess Athene had brought back to him (Fig 3).

 Achilles then dragged Hector's dead body in the dust behind his chariot back to Greek camp.
 But next day the aged king Priam came there in person, and begged Achilles to give him back the body of his son.
 Achilles took pity on him and consented.